 Coverage availability may vary depending on the type of homeowners policy you have, but water damage is usually covered if it's sudden and accidental in nature.
-The Insurance Information Institute (III) lists covered water claims as any damage from water that comes from the top down, e.g., rain, snow, or ice.
+The Insurance Information Institute (III) lists covered water claims as "any damage from water that comes from the top down, e.g., rain, snow, or ice."

 Homeowners insurance also covers water damage caused by burst pipes, sprinklers, and accidental overflow from appliances.

 A peril is a source of loss.
 Most insurance companies write policies as "open peril" or "named peril."
 A named peril policy covers your home and personal property against only those perils specifically listed on your policy — usually 16 different circumstances.
-Named peril policies place the onus on you to prove the damage was the result of a covered peril in order for coverage to apply.
+Named peril policies place the onus on the homeowner to prove the damage was the result of a covered peril in order for coverage to apply.
 An open peril policy is more comprehensive, covering all dwelling damage except what is explicitly excluded.